santsurat/Santsurat/README.md

 # Santsurat protfolio

 Hey!Welcome to my gitHub profile
-This is a Nature view  site and Also about me,
+This is my web site and Also about me,

 I'm Sant Surat from jamshedpur,jharkhand.
 I'm Automobile engineer.